What Crash Landing on You Taught Me About Teaching Korean - And What It Got Wrong

 But the final episodes shift to Switzerland — and Switzerland appears in Crash Landing on You as one of the most beautiful places on earth, filmed with the kind of sweeping, golden-hour cinematography that makes anywhere look like a dream.
 I had at least two students tell me, directly and enthusiastically, that the drama had convinced them to go to Switzerland.
 Not Korea — Switzerland.
 One of them had already started looking at flights.

 I found this both charming and slightly funny.
-The drama is ostensibly an advertisement for Korean storytelling, Korean actors, and the Korean language — and it successfully sent at least some of its viewers to the Swiss Alps.
+A drama about Korea, and it sent people to Switzerland.
+There's something funny about that.
 But in all seriousness, the Switzerland scenes were genuinely beautiful, and if a drama about Korea is what it took to put Switzerland on someone's travel list, that's a reasonable outcome.

 For Korean learners, the more practically useful observation is this: the drama's Korean-language scenes are where the learning happens.
 Switzerland is gorgeous.
 But it won't teach you 괜찮아요.